RomanLut/Multiwii-ESP32-port/README.md

 - Angle(Mode 1) - PS3 Square
 - Alt Hold(Mode 2) - PS3 Triangle

-Dualshick 3 D-pad is used for ACC trim in flight.
+Dualshock 3 D-pad is used for ACC trim in flight.

 # Jumper T-Lite setup

 ![](/doc/ExternalModule.jpg)

-Drone can be controlled with Jumper T-lite or similar controller with HX_ESPNOW_RC external module https://github.com/RomanLut/hx_espnow_rc/blob/main/doc/tx_external_module.md
+Drone can be controlled by Jumper T-lite or similar controller with HX_ESPNOW_RC external module https://github.com/RomanLut/hx_espnow_rc/blob/main/doc/tx_external_module.md

 Jumper t-lite have to be configured to use HX_ESPNOW_RC profile.

+Effective distance is more then 200m.

 Channel assignments:
 - AERT